 Consistent and adequate employer and employee contributions are critically important to the long-term health of the Plan.
 The amount of contributions received in any given year is a function of both the applicable statutory contribution rates in effect and the total amount of covered payroll that is subject to those rates.
-Covered payroll increased by 2.13 percent to \$264.3 million.
-That, in combination with previously-authorized contribution rate increases, generated a 5.99 percent increase in total contributions in fiscal year 2017.
-Legislation enacted in 2014 authorized contribution rate increases, which will continue to be phased-in through fiscal year 2018.
+While covered payroll decreased by 0.46 percent to \$263.1 million, previously-authorized contribution rate increases generated a 1.90 percent increase in total contributions in fiscal year 2018.
+The 2018 Pension Bill authorized contribution rate increases, which will be phased-in over six years, beginning July 1, 2018.

-The Fund's fiscal year 2017 contribution deficiency decreased from 0.92 percent to 0.52 percent, on an actuarial basis.
-On a market value of assets basis, statutory contributions are currently 0.66 percent deficient, an improvement over a 2.01 percent deficiency in the prior year.
+In fiscal year 2018, the Fund reached a 2.69 percent contribution sufficiency, up from the prior year's deficiency of 0.52 percent on an actuarial basis.
+On a market value of assets basis, statutory contributions reached a 2.75 percent sufficiency, an improvement over the 0.66 percent deficiency in the prior year.

 Notwithstanding the positive trend in total contributions received, events that potentially impact the level of contributions must be monitored closely.
-Current contributions are not yet sufficient to overcome the combined effects of historic underfunding and assumption changes that are proposed for the 2018 legislative session.
-Reductions in the number of active employees, which may result from various employer-based cost savings initiatives, early retirement incentives, and replacing higher salaried senior teachers with more junior professionals, can translate over time into lower overall contributions.
+Legislation passed in fiscal year 2018 provided contributions that are intended to overcome the combined effects of historic underfunding, as well as the assumption changes made during the 2018 legislative session.
+The SPTRFA continues to closely monitor changes in the number and covered payroll for active employees, which may result from various employer-based cost savings initiatives, early retirement incentives, and replacing higher salaried senior teachers with more junior professionals, can translate over time into lower overall contributions.
 This could compromise the fiscal health of the Fund and place a greater burden on the investment portfolio to generate realized gains to pay member benefits.
+BASIC FINANCIAL STATEMENTS